 Students that apply for financial aid by the established priority date of March 1 are considered for institutional need-based awards provided funding is available.

-Scholarships can be merit-based or need-based, or both; often require an application or nomination; do not have to be repaid.
+Scholarships can be merit-based, need-based, or both; often they require an application or nomination.
+Scholarships do not have to be repaid.

 - Levine Scholars Program